 The Carlucci Fellowship - All first-year Masters in Public Policy students are eligible to participate in the Carlucci Fellows Internship Program in Security Studies.
 The Carlucci Fellowship awards a $5,000 stipend to up to 5 students to be used in support of a summer internship in the area of security studies.
 The Carlucci family also hosts a unique networking reception for the fellows during the summer.
 Fellows are selected in the fall semester.
 For more information, please contact Carmella La Bianca.

 The Duke-Margolis Scholarship in Health Policy & Management - The Margolis Scholarship is for applicants who have strong interest in health policy or have experience in the health field.
 Scholars are linked with the world-class experts and leading-edge research on the Duke University campus and in Washington, DC.
 Scholars are considered for competitive scholarships, as well as paid summer internships.
 The program is a collaboration between the Duke-Margolis Center for Health Policy and the Sanford School.
-Find out more here.
+Find out more about the Duke-Margolis program here.